nicsuzor/wikijuris/ausip/patent-infringement.markdown

 ### Ownership
 Ownership, within s6 of the *Statute of Monopolies* traditionally referred to the ‘first and true inventor’, which included the person who first introduced the invention into the realm. [^AUTOREPLACEDEdgeberryvStephens16932Salk447ENDREPLACE] This definition of ownership is not the case today.
-Pursuant to the //Patents Act 1990// (Cth), an inventor has a right to apply for a patent, but a person can also acquire rights to an invention.
+Pursuant to the _Patents Act 1990_ (Cth), an inventor has a right to apply for a patent, but a person can also acquire rights to an invention.
 Rights can be acquires through the course of employment or by purchasing the right. [^AUTOREPLACEDs15ENDREPLACE] Mere importation is no longer sufficient to apply for a patent.
-[^AUTOREPLACEDEdgeberryvStephens16932Salk447ENDREPLACE]: E//dgeberry v Stephens* (1693)// 2 Salk 447
+[^AUTOREPLACEDEdgeberryvStephens16932Salk447ENDREPLACE]: E_dgeberry v Stephens* (1693)_ 2 Salk 447

 [^AUTOREPLACEDs15ENDREPLACE]: s 15